 - min_pts

 Integer.
-Minimum number of points required to form a core point (standard DBSCAN parameter).
+Minimum number of points required to form a core point.

 Value